Ole Gustav Gjekstad: Coaching career

-Gjekstad coached women's club Larvik HK 1999-2005. and again from 2011–2015.
+Gjekstad coached women's club Larvik HK 1998-2005. and again from 2011–2015.
 Larvik HK won the 2004–05 EHF Women's Cup Winners' Cup and the 2010–11 EHF Women's Champions League with Gjekstad.

 With Gjekstad, Larvik HK won the Norwegian League ten times, and won eight national titles.
 The club placed second in the EHF Women's Champions League in 2013 and 2015, and reached the semi final in 2002, 2004 and 2012.

 From 2005 to 2008, he coached the men’s club Drammen HK.
 During this period Drammen HK won the Norwegian league twice and once the Norwegian cup.

 From 2018 to 2023, he was coaching Vipers Kristiansand.
 With Vipers he won the Norwegian women's league in 2019, 2020, 2021, 2022 and 2023, and the Women's EHF Champions League in 2021, 2022 and 2023.
-Since 2023, he has been coaching Odense Håndbold.
+In 2023 he became the head coach of Odense Håndbold on a three year contract.
+Here he won the 2024-25 Danish Championship by managing the team to a perfect 26 wins out of 26 in the regular season and then beating Team Esbjerg in the finals.

-On 1 October 2024, Gjekstad was appointed the new head coach of the Norwegian women's national team as of January 1, 2025, following the resignation of Þórir Hergeirsson.
+On 1 October 2024, Gjekstad was named the new head coach of the Norwegian women's national team, starting January 1, 2025, following the end of the contract of Þórir Hergeirsson.
+His first major international tournament with the national team was the 2025 World Women's Handball Championship.
+Norway won gold medals, winning every single match except the final against Germany with nine or more goals.
+His team was in many ways a continuation of Hergeirsson's team, with most players being former world champions, including Reistad, Lunde, Mørk and, Skogrand among others.
+This resulted in him being named Danish Women's Coach of the year by Dansk Håndbold.